sylabs/singularityce-community/roadmap.md

 ## 4.0 Features

-SingularityCE 4.0 is targeted for release in November 2022.
+SingularityCE 4.0 is targeted for release in May 2022.

 * **SIF Encapsulated OCI Images**
 Support encapsulation of native OCI data and configs in SIF.
 This will permit native OCI containers (not a translation to singularity images) to benefit from the performance (metadata) and portability advantages of the SIF single file format.